abdosamer/graduation-project/README.md

 -	Gives physicians immediate access to clear, detailed patient records including high quality presentation of graphic information from video and other sources
 -	Provides online access to relevant background information (e.g. sensitivities) enables immediate retrieval of cross referenced information for preventive medicine,
 -	It can give immediate feedback on suggested procedures and so on.
--	Legal and ethical aspects have been given special attention and data access restrictions can be enforced at all system levels, starting from individual fields.
+-	Legal and ethical aspects have been given special attention and data access restrictions can be enforced at all system levels, starting from individual fields that most of the data will be encrypted and only the supervisor Doctor and the patient only who can access it
+-	keeping patient up to data about his health status via the android app

 #### The system is characterized by;
 -	Text oriented in design, which makes it highly suitable for handling medical information and for supporting the decision-making processes of the medical profession.